coldoctopus/FER-with-HOG-and-SVM/README.md

 Now VSCode will use it automatically.

 ### 3. Prepare the dataset
 A sample train dataset (sample_1) has been prepared for all users.
-You can add your own datasets in the /datasets folder.
+You can add your own datasets in the /datasets folder.<br>
 Please remember to put all data in 5 separate sub-folders, anger, happy, neutral, sad, suprise.

 ## How to run
 ### 1. Model training and validation
-If you want to train a model yourself, you can use the notebook train_model.ipynb and change the parameters as you please.
+If you want to train a model yourself, you can use the notebook train_model.ipynb and change the parameters as you please.<br>
-After training, your model can be saved inside the /models folder by running the cell at the end of train_model.ipynb.
+After training, your model can be saved inside the /models folder by running the cell at the end of train_model.ipynb.<br>
 For validation, you can use the notebook evaluate_model.ipynb.
 This notebook can be used to run your saved model.